awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 | HTTPS | TCP | 443 | 0\.0\.0\.0/0 | Allows inbound traffic from the internet over HTTPS\. |
 | SSH | TCP | 22 | 203\.0\.113\.123/32 | Allows inbound SSH access from your local computer; for example, when you need to connect to your instance to perform administration tasks\. |

-The security group for your database instance \(`sg-33cc44dd33cc44dd3`\) has the following inbound rule:
+The security group for your database instance \(for example with the security group ID `sg-33cc44dd33cc44dd3`\) has the following inbound rule:

 | **Type** | **Protocol** | **Port range** | **Source** | **Comment** |